deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Old in-joke.
 Nevermind, dude."

-Julian and Kirk shared a glance that they had shared many a time over Lewis, then Julian shrugged. "…Right.
+Julian and Kirk shared a glance that they had shared many a time over Lewis, then Julian shrugged. "...Right.
 I'll, uh, go give this to Allison then."

 Allison gave him a sly grin and an appraising up-and-down when she answered the door, despite her obvious tiredness.
 "Damn, Julian." she drawled.
 "You know how to make a girl feel better."